"Go out into the highways and byways of America. Give

 The Rev. Dr. Kenneth C. Allen

 The Christian Universalist Church of America was founded in Deerfield Beach, Florida in 1964 by Universalists with a Christian emphasis following the merger of the American Unitarian Association with the Universalist Church of America that created the Unitarian-Universalist Association (UUA).
 At its height, it consisted of 200 churches in 21 states with 15,000 members (The Encyclopedia of American Religions, J. Gordon Melton, 2009).
-It was re-established as The Universalist Church on September 6, 2001, by The Rev. Dr. James Walter Clifton, a Universalist minister, and other Universalist clergy.
+It was re-established as The Universalist Church on September 6, 2001, by The Rev. Dr. James Walter Clifton, a Congregationalist and Universalist minister, along with other Universalist clergy.
 The Church changed its name on July 2, 2015, to Universalist Congregations of North America and was incorporated in the State of Indiana eventually returning to its original name.
 We are intentionally, distinctively, and unapologetically Christian believing in the doctrine of universalism and in Jesus Christ as our Lord and Saviour.
 Our beliefs are succinctly stated in the Winchester Profession of Faith of 1803.
 We have no connection to nor affiliation with the UUA.

 Winchester Profession of Faith